frc2204/website/_leadership/jding.md

 programming nerd, av enthusiast, and academic weapon (sometimes).

-talk to me about random crap!
+talk to me about random stuff!

 visit my personal website [twango.dev](https://twango.dev) for more info about me.